Create Origin Pools

 -

 A Distributed Cloud Services CE site for deploying your applications on the CE site.
-If you do not have a site, create a site using the instructions included in the Site Management guides.
-See the vK8s Deployment guide to deploy your applications on the Distributed Cloud Services network cloud or edge cloud.
+If you do not have a site, create a site using the instructions included in the Customer Edge Deployment guides.
+See the vK8s Deployment guide to deploy your applications on the Distributed Cloud Services cloud or edge cloud.

 Configuration

-Note: The origin pool and the load balancer for minikube, vK8s, or managed K8s service must be created in the same namespace as the services, so that the services can be discovered and advertised.
-If you are using the K8s service name as the server configuration, then the service name should be in the
+Note: You must create the origin pool and the load balancer for minikube, vK8s, or managed K8s service in the same namespace as the services, so that the services can be discovered and advertised.
+If you are using the K8s service name as the server configuration, the service name must be in the

 <k8s-service.k8s-namespace>format.
-The vK8s network needs to be set to where the services are deployed.
+You must set the vK8s network where the services are deployed.

 Step 1: Navigate to origin pool configuration.